kenballus/url_differential_fuzzing/README_ANALYSIS.md

 Every section will list the total number of bugs common between the runs in the combo.

-In each section, the stdout will then list all of those bugs in base64 encoded form.
+In each section, the stdout will then list an example input for each of those bugs.
 Each line in the section will have 1 bug.